harryho/eshop-api-java-demo/README.md

 ## E-Shop API Demo

-A demo api built on the top of Java 21,and Spring Boot
+A demo api built on the top of Java 21,and Spring Boot with basic authentication and authorization

 ### Prerequisite